DattebayoDev/Capstone_E-commerce-Website/README.md

 ### Questions

 Why should I use an a tag with btn class rather than a btn with a hyperlink attached to it ?

+w-40 causing overflow but not w-50?

+should i use fieldset or div to wrap my content in this code. <fieldset>

 ## New Information